How To Invest In Lithium Stocks

 Lithium is a lightweight metal (only third on the periodic table), and currently one of the most useful raw inputs for technology products on Earth.
 Recently, we’ve seen spikes in demand for the commodity because of the need for lithium-ion batteries.

 Manufacturers are using them for everything, from the construction of electric vehicles to portable power packs.
-Australian Resources & Investment estimates that supply for lithium carbonate equivalent will jump to 989,000 metric tons in 2023, a 3% increase compared to 2022 estimates.
+According to the most recent data from UBS, the supply for lithium carbonate equivalent will jump to 1.18 million metric tons in 2024, and will rise to 1.5 million tons in 2025.

 Currently, the largest demand is coming from the electric vehicle market.
-Tesla, Rivian, Lucid Motors and XPeng are all putting in vast orders for cells, pushing lithium production capacity to its limits.
+Tesla, BYD, Volkswagen, General Motors and Stellantis are all putting in vast orders for cells, pushing lithium production capacity to its limits.

 Moreover, this trend is set to continue.
 While battery cell technology continues to evolve, the most exciting new designs, such as lithium-air, still depend on lithium to be present.